BethanyJep/Workshop-Interact-with-LLMs/Workshop instructions/05_Function_Calling.md

 First update the prompt instructions with local attractions in the Netherlands:

 ```
-Once you have retrieved the information use tourist activities to get a list of activities a person can engage in once in the select country.
+Once you have retrieved the information use tourist_activities to get a list of activities a person can engage in once in the select country.

-#Tourist Activities
-Zaanse Schans:
-Located around 15 kilometers north of Amsterdam, Zaanse Schans is an open-air museum resembling a traditional Dutch village.
-Visitors can stroll among green wooden houses, a shipyard, and even witness live demonstrations at iconic windmills.
-Only five windmills remain, but they offer a glimpse into the past.
-Recommended tour: Zaanse Schans Windmills Half-Day Tour

-Keukenhof
-Keukenhof
-Keukenhof (Garden of Europe):
-Bursting with colorful blooms, Keukenhof is a must-visit for flower enthusiasts.
-Known as the Garden of Europe, it showcases tulips, daffodils, and other floral varieties.
-The vibrant displays stretch as far as the eye can see.
-Explore this riot of color during springtime!
-Amsterdam Canals:
-Similar to Venice, Amsterdam boasts a picturesque canal system.
-Take a boat tour or stroll along the banks to appreciate the idyllic waterways.
-Book a cruise: Amsterdam Evening Canal Cruise

 ```